-2020 might not have been the best year for businesses around the world, but in terms of technology and digital progress, it has been a push in the right direction.
+2021 has been a turbulent year for businesses around the world, but in terms of technology and digital progress, it has been a push in the right direction.
 The surge in tech solutions development had a significant impact on digital marketing and SEO.

-With the massive resources Google has been investing in improving machine learning and building more sophisticated Artificial Intelligence, it is making user experience and content quality the centerpieces of its policy.
+With the massive resources Google has been investing over the last few years in improving machine learning and building more sophisticated Artificial Intelligence, it is making user experience and content quality the centerpieces of its policy.

 Moreover, user experience now is not only about satisfying one’s search intent but also about the loading speed and responsiveness of a page, its mobile-friendliness, its reliability and transparency.